golingon/lingon/docs/rationale.md

 Why we built this?
 Because we had no other choice, no tools supported a controlled and reproducible way to upgrade our infrastructure.

+Note that most tools are fine, we just didn't want to manage YAML, HCL or simply put, text files anymore.
+The declarative approach has worked well until it hasn't.
+Above a certain threshold of complexity, code is necessary.
+We didn't want another kubernetes cluster to manage all other kubernetes clusters.
+We are software engineers and we wanted Go code, we wanted tests, we wanted to abstract away when it makes sense and leave it bare when it makes sense.
+Go is usually a second class citizen compared to TypeScript and Python when it comes to infra-as-code tools such as Pulumi and CDK.
+All the solutions we tried were too simple for our use case or too bloated.
+Most of us worked with Terraform a lot and kubernetes a lot.
+We were missing a way to combine the two and automate the glue with code.
+Therefore, Lingon has evolved into what it is today.
+We don't try to compete with other tools, we built it for us.
+If it ends up being useful to someone, we are more than happy to help with that.

 We didn't want to build yet another abstraction that tries to cover everyone's use cases (see <https://xkcd.com/927/>).
 So we decided to build a library to facilitate the creation of **your** abstraction for your platform, regardless of the target infrastructure and services.